-Ms. LEUNG Lim Ng Jenny ("Ms. Leung"), aged 53, joined SIL as director in March 2010.
-She has been a director of SCL since October 2013 and has acted as a Responsible Officer for Type 6 (advising on corporate finance) regulated activity since December 2013.
+Ms. LEUNG Lim Ng Jenny ("Ms. Leung"), aged 55, is an executive Director appointed on 10 September 2024.
+She is also a member of the Nomination Committee.
+Ms. Leung joined Somerley International Limited as director in March 2010.
+She is a managing director of Somerley Capital Limited, and has acted as a Responsible Officer for Type 6 (advising on corporate finance) regulated activity since December 2013.
 She is responsible for supervising and leading execution of corporate finance projects.